 Segregate One-Off Items

-Segregating non-operating or infrequent items helps clarify regular economic activities in your business.
+Segregating non-operating or infrequent items helps clarify regular economic activities in your organization.
 Placing these items in a section called “Other” ensures they are easily identifiable.

 This category might include things like: